avitalze/avitalze/README.md

-### Hi there 👋
+### Hi there I'm Avital  👋

 <!--
 **avitalze/avitalze** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+## I'm a Software Developer ✨
+✨ I’m currently working on an extensive project
+🌱 I’m currently learning everything with great passion 👯 I’m looking to collaborate with other content creators 🥅 2021 Goals: Find a new job
+⚡ Fun fact: A professional off-road bike rider :bicyclist:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...